tekknolagi/tekknolagi.github.com/_posts/2026-05-07-partial-ssi.md

 from your existing program and reifying them as path-dependent/flow-sensitive IR nodes.
 That might sound complicated, but at least the basic idea is pretty natural.
-I talk a little bit about it in [What I talk about when I talk about IRs](/blog/irs/) but I'll rehash here in more depth, starting with some motivating examples.
+I talk a little bit about it in [What I talk about when I talk about IRs](/blog/irs/) and I'll rehash here in more depth, starting with some motivating examples.
 Consider this admittedly contrived example:

 ```python